Before you apply

 If they still don’t get the request, email us at RMO-Recruitment@health.qld.gov.au.

 Your referee will need to complete their reference using a secure link in the email.
-Once the report is completed and submitted, your referee will also received a confirmation email with a copy of the completed report.
-If your referee doesn't receive a confirmation email, the report submission was unsuccessful and the referee may have to complete the report again.
+Once they submit it, they’ll get a confirmation email with a copy of the completed report.
+If your referee doesn't get a confirmation email, the report submission was unsuccessful and they may need to complete the report again.

 How long your referee has to complete their report depends on the position level you’re applying for.
 If you’re applying for a Registrar or Principal House Officer position, referee reports are due a week after the closing date of the campaign.
-If you’re applying for a Senior or Junior House Officer position, referees have until the Recruitment Round begins.
-However, the sooner they complete the report the better.
+If you’re applying for a Senior or Junior House Officer position, referees have until the recruitment round begins.
+It’s best to complete the report early.

 Completing your application

-You need to apply through the application portal.
-Paper applications will not be accepted.
+You need to apply through the application portal as we don’t accept paper applications.

-You don’t have to complete your application in one go, however, we suggest you complete it in order from start to finish.
+You don’t have to complete your application in one go, but we suggest you complete it in order from start to finish.

-Before you submit your application, make sure you discuss available opportunities with the facilities you preferenced or the organisation allocating positions.
+Before submitting your application, make sure you discuss available opportunities with the facilities you chose or the organisation allocating positions.

 Submitting your application